encoda/ss-image-min/README.md

 ## Instalation

-After installing the module by any of the following methods you must buid you database by visiting http://yoursite.com/dev/build.
+After installing the module by any of the following methods you must build you database by visiting http://yoursite.com/dev/build.

 ### Composer